 The rule of thumb when designing websites?
 Try not to have too much visual elements going on within your space.
 Having more than 3 fonts on your site design is a surefire way to break this one rule and overwhelm your site visitors.

 Keeping your website fonts to a minimum of 3 is a general design practice observed by professionals.
 Plus, it increases your site’s level of readability and consistency, which are key to your site traffic’s success.

-Don’t use 3 or more fonts, and try to avoid “fancy fonts” as much as possible, as they tend to look too unprofessional and outdated, especially if executed in the wrong way.
+Don’t use more than 3 fonts, and try to avoid “fancy fonts” as much as possible, as they tend to look too unprofessional and outdated, especially if executed the wrong way.

 Use only 2 fonts, or a maximum of 3 if you have to.
 Notice how the page below looks clean and sleek, all while keeping readability and consistency all throughout the design.